where-to-eat

 Jerez de la Frontera

 The Sierra de Aracena produces Spain's finest Iberian ham.
-Day trips can include visits to jamón producers and the medieval town of Aracena.
+Day trips can include visits to jamon producers and the medieval town of Aracena.
+Around 100 km from Seville, about 1.5 hours by car.

 Cordoba

-A quick train ride brings you to the city of salmorejo, flamenquin, and Moorish splendour.
-The tapas bars around the Mezquita are worth the journey.
+A quick 45-minute train ride brings you to the city of salmorejo, flamenquin, and Moorish splendour.
+The tapas bars around the Mezquita are worth the journey alone.

 No. Unlike Granada, Seville's tapas are paid for, typically €2.50-5 each.
 This means higher quality and more variety.
 Budget €15-25 per person for a tapas crawl.